felixleong/felixleong.com/content/blog/2012/hooking-bitbucket-up-with-jenkins.md

----
 title: Hooking Bitbucket Up With Jenkins
-created: !!timestamp "2012-02-15 19:16:36"
-tags:
-    - technical
-    - programming
+tags: technical, programming
----
+category: Programming
+date: 2012-02-15T19:16:36Z

-{% mark post %}Previously I've blogged about [automating Hyde deployment with Jenkins](/blog/2012/01/workflow-and-tools-to-maintain-a-hyde-blog-featuring-jenkins) and I'm prety much hooked with the idea of doing automated deployment and [continuous integration](http://en.wikipedia.org/wiki/Continuous_integration) in the future.
+Previously I've blogged about [automating Hyde deployment with Jenkins]({filename}/blog/2012/workflow-and-tools-to-maintain-a-hyde-blog-featuring-jenkins.md) and I'm prety much hooked with the idea of doing automated deployment and [continuous integration](http://en.wikipedia.org/wiki/Continuous_integration) in the future.

 Now as much as I loved [Github](http://github.com/), [Bitbucket](http://bitbucket.org/) is where I store all my private repository at -- after all, you can't beat the notion that it allows you to have private repositories even with free accounts :).
 So, with my blog stuff hosted at Github and my other stuff hosted with Bitbucket, some configuration changes are needed.